jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (f) Part 6 provides for transitional provisions relating to the Financial Services Legislation Amendment Act 2019:
   (g) Part 7 provides for transitional provisions relating to Part 1 of the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021:
   (h) Part 8 provides for transitional provisions relating to the Financial Markets (Conduct of Institutions) Amendment Act 2022:
-  (i) Part 9 provides for transitional provisions relating to Part 2 of the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021.
+  (i) Part 9 provides for transitional provisions relating to Part 2 of the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021:
+  (j) Part 10 provides for transitional provisions relating to the Regulatory Systems (Economic Development) Amendment Act 2025.
 (2) Subclause (1) is only a guide to the general scheme and effect of this schedule.

 ### 2 Transitional provisions subject to transitional regulations and exemptions